AndreGPilakis/Circleci-linting/README.md

 Configuration for the application can be found in `config/Config.js`

+This is a basic project to demonstrate circleci pipeline usage and linting.

 |Value|environment variable|default|Description|
 |-|-|-|-|
 |DB|MONGO_URL|`mongodb://localhost:27017/todos`|The url the application will connect to mongodb on|